1. These Terms

 14. Data and pricing information (“Wine Track”)

 15.1.
-Our liability in connection with these terms and conditions is limited to:
+Our liability in connection with these Terms is limited to:

 15.1.2.
 In any other case an amount not exceeding the total fees and charges paid by you to us for storage in the previous 24 months.